Kanika300393/aws-spotify-architecture/README.md

 ## Conclusion
 This project demonstrates the power of AWS Glue, S3, Athena, and QuickSight in creating a robust data pipeline.
 The architecture can be easily adapted for other domains and datasets.

-Feel free to fork this repository and enhance it further!